 E. Once the file has processed, you will see two numbers: the number of studies matched against your full text screening list (left), and the number of studies which also had a PDF attached (right).

 Now click the blue 'Select files...' button in the grey box and select the PDFs associated with your references from your computer.

 - Tip: EndNote automatically stores PDFs in individual folders.
-To avoid having to individually open each of these folders, a folder merger program can be used.
+To avoid having to individually open each of these folders, search for the extension .pdf while in your library's PDF folder.
+You can also use a folder merger program.

 - Tip: If you're using Windows, type * into the search bar in explorer to automatically view all sub-folder contents.